dmidlo/histdata.com-tools/docs/reconstruction-public-interfaces.md

 ## Supported input and scientific acknowledgement

-Version 2.1 accepts only:
+The current v2.4 compatibility boundary accepts only:

 - HistData ASCII tick caches below an `ASCII/T` source root;
 - the complete `EURGBP`, `EURUSD`, `GBPUSD` synchronized triangle;
 - `ex_post_reconstruction` or `ex_ante_simulation`, selected explicitly; and
-- modern-reference delivery by default, or broker-conditioned delivery only when a strong `broker_delivery_artifact_v1` reference is supplied.
+- modern-reference delivery.

-M1, OHLC, bar, partial-triangle, and broker-only requests are unsupported and exit as invalid plans.
+Provider-neutral domain contracts remain the architectural foundation, but alternate providers, OANDA, live broker inputs, and broker-conditioned delivery are later-milestone work and are non-executable here.
+Existing broker research contracts are not current dataset qualification.
+M1, OHLC, bar, and partial-triangle requests are unsupported and exit as invalid plans.
 Every execution request must also carry the exact machine-readable scientific nonclaim and a true acknowledgement:

 > Output is a plausible counterfactual ensemble conditioned on declared